 If you get into a car accident in Georgia, you need to understand the laws around compensation.
-Since Georgia is an at fault state, an injured driver who didn’t cause the accident is eligible for compensation of their costs.
+Since Georgia is an at-fault state, an injured driver who didn’t cause the accident is eligible for compensation for their costs.
 So, if you were hurt and the accident was not your fault, there are several things you may be entitled to make a claim for.

 What Damages Am I Entitled to After a Georgia Car Accident?

 Entitlement after a car accident comes down to a fault.
 If it’s determined the accident happened because of the other driver’s actions or inactions, they are considered to be “at fault.”
-And, under Georgia tort law, fault means the driver is liable for your damages.
+And, under the Official Code of Georgia Annotated (OCGA) §51-1-1, fault means the driver is liable for your damages.